gracelang/language/website/tutorial/variables/objects.md

 keep track of how many mice she has eaten.
 Furthermore, she has a method `eatMouse` that increments `miceEaten` by one each time it is executed.
-To request execution of a method inside of an object, we use the syntax `«receiver».«methodName»`, where «receiver»is an expression that evaluates to an object, and «methodName» is the name of a method declared on that object.
+To request execution of a method inside of an object, we use the syntax `«receiver».«methodName»`, where `«receiver»` is an expression that evaluates to an object, and `«methodName»` is the name of a method declared on that object.
 For instance, `culver.eatMouse`
 requests that the object `culver` execute the `eatMouse` method inside it.
 Requesting the method `miceConsumption` will return the current value of `miceEaten`,